-The attorneys at Breslow Law Offices have witnessed and participated in thousands of weapons cases as Prosecutors and as criminal defense attorneys.
-They have developed an impressive level of knowledge and skill in the realm of weapons charges and have successfully resolved these cases for countless clients in court rooms across the State.
+The attorneys at Breslow Law Offices have witnessed and participated in thousands of weapons cases as Prosecutors and as criminal defense lawyers.
+They have developed an impressive level of knowledge and skill in the realm of weapons charges and have successfully resolved these cases for countless clients in courtrooms across the State.
 To discuss your case, contact their Essex County office for a free consultation.

 Unlawful Possession of a Weapon in New Jersey: N.J.S.A.
 2C:39-5

 Unlawful Possession of a Weapon offenses are outlined in section N.J.S.A.
 2C:39-5 of the New Jersey Criminal Code, which distinguishes among specific weapons and the degree of the charges associated with each:

 Machine Guns: Any person who knowingly has in his possession a machine gun or instrument or device adaptable for use as a machine gun without being licensed is guilty of a crime of the second degree.

 Handguns: Any person who knowingly has in his possession any handgun, including an antique handgun without first having obtained a permit to carry same is guilty of a crime of the second degree.
 However, if the gun is in the nature of an air gun or pellet pistol then the crime is of the third degree.

 Rifles or Shotguns: Any person who knowingly has in her possession any rifle or shotgun without first having obtained a firearms purchaser identification card is guilty of a crime of the third degree.
 Unless otherwise permitted by law, any person who knowingly has in his possession any loaded rifle or shotgun is guilty of a crime of the third degree.

 Other Prohibited Weapons: Any person who knowingly has in his possession any other weapon under circumstances not manifestly appropriate for such lawful uses as it may have is guilty of a crime of the fourth degree.